dougludlow/ng2-bs3-modal/README.md

 #### Outputs

+- `onShow: EventEmitter<Event>`

+   Emits when the `show.bs.modal` event is triggered, just before the modal is shown.
+Call `Event.preventDefault()` to cancel the modal from showing.

+- `onHide: EventEmitter<BsModalHideEvent>`

+   Emits when the `hide.bs.modal` event is triggered, just before the modal is hidden.
+Call `BsModalHideEvent.event.preventDefault()` to cancel the modal from hiding.

 - `onClose: EventEmitter<any>`

    Emits when `ModalComponent.close()` is called.
 Will emit whatever was passed into `ModalComponent.close()`.

-- `onDismiss: EventEmitter<BsModalCloseSource>`
+- `onDismiss: EventEmitter<BsModalHideType>`

    Emits when `ModalComponent.dismiss()` is called, or when the modal is dismissed with the keyboard or backdrop.
-Returns a `BsModalCloseSource` that can be used to determine how the modal was dismissed.
+Returns a `BsModalHideType` that can be used to determine how the modal was dismissed.

 - `onOpen: EventEmitter`